 With a reverse mortgage, you’re free to use the money you receive for anything you like.
 You can pay off debt, pay down health costs, or even fund that Hawaii getaway you’ve been dreaming of since your twenties .
 If you sell your home and there’s a balance left, it will go to either you or your heirs.

 Although a reverse mortgage is an easy source of funds, it can be an expensive process.
-The closing costs and rates for a reverse mortgage are sometimes enough to send a homeowner running in the opposite direction.
+The closing costs, rates, and other potential downsides of a reverse mortgage are sometimes enough to send a homeowner running in the opposite direction.
 And even if you’re comfortable with the cost, another consideration is that you’ll still be responsible for keeping your home in good condition, paying all the property taxes, and paying insurance.
 If you were already concerned about these costs, then a reverse mortgage may not be the right option for you.

 How Much Can I Get?